Stage 4 Pleural Mesothelioma

 • Lymph nodes

-• Opposite side of the chest wall
+• Opposite lung or chest wall

-Veterans and Stage 4 Mesothelioma
+Stage 4 Mesothelioma Quick Facts

 Mesothelioma Veterans Guide